danielwegener/logback-kafka-appender/README.md

 Kafka ships with an `PatternLayoutKafkaEncoder` that works like a common `PatternLayoutEncoder` (with the distinction that it creates kafka message payloads instead of appending to a `OutputStream`).

-The `PatternLayoutKafkaEncoder` takes a common `PatternLayout` as layout-parameter.
+The `PatternLayoutKafkaEncoder` takes a common `ch.qos.logback.core.Layout` as layout-parameter.

+You may also use any layout that is capable of laying out an `ILoggingEvent` like the [logstash-logback-encoder's layout](https://github.com/logstash/logstash-logback-encoder#usage).

 ### Custom Serialization